Laptop Repair vs Replace Calculator

 Which inputs matter most

 You enter Repair Cost, Years of Use After Repair, Replacement Laptop Price, and Years of Use (New Laptop).
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 What's happening under the hood